callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 ## To the bench

-To connect to the AD2CP for bench testing you will require
+To connect to the AD2CP for bench testing you will require:

 - **AD2CP  Signature Deployment and MIDAS software**

 https://www.nortekgroup.com/software (software is Windows only as of October 2020)

+- **A Windows computer with an ethernet port**

 - **AD2CP manuals "Signature Operations" and "AD2CP Integrator's Guide"**